RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Published 03/17/2023

-If you’ve noticed your hairline starting to recede, you’re not alone.
-Hair loss can occur in men of all ages, and a receding hairline is one of the most common early signs that your hair is beginning to thin
+Receding hair?
+You’re not alone.
+Hair loss can happen at any age, and a receding hairline is one of the most common first signs of hair thinning

-Frontal fibrosing alopecia is a type of hair loss that can affect your frontal scalp, eyebrows and eyelashes.
-It’s a frontal variant of lichen planopilaris, a skin disease that causes scarring on the scalp that can affect your hair follicles.
+Frontal fibrosing alopecia is a type of hair loss that affects the frontal scalp, eyebrows and eyelashes.
+It’s categorized as lichen planopilaris, a form of lichen planus (unexplained skin inflammation) affecting the scalp.
+It causes cicatricial alopecia, scarring on the scalp that damages hair follicles.

-As these follicles are destroyed, you may notice that your frontotemporal hairline begins to look thinner and less defined than normal, or that your eyebrows start to lose hair.
+As these follicles are destroyed, you might notice that your frontotemporal hairline looks thinner and less defined than usual or that your eyebrows are thinning.

-The most common symptom of frontal fibrosing alopecia is hair loss that develops around your frontal scalp, or hairline.
-You might notice your hairline creeping backwards, with a band of skin starting to appear where your frontmost hair follicles once were.
+The most common symptom of frontal fibrosing alopecia is hair loss around your frontal scalp or hairline.
+You might notice your hairline creeping backward, with a band of skin starting to appear where your frontmost hair follicles once were.

-Unlike male pattern baldness or androgenic alopecia, FFA doesn’t necessarily cause the classic M or V-shaped receding hairline that many men first notice in their 20s, 30s or 40s.
+Unlike male pattern baldness, FFA doesn’t necessarily cause the classic M- or V-shaped receding hairline many men first notice in their 20s, 30s or 40s.

-Instead, you may notice hair loss at the front of your hairline, around your temples or in several different areas.
-Frontal fibrosing alopecia may cause bald patches on your scalp, or hair loss that develops in an uneven, zigzag pattern.
+Instead, you may see hair loss at the front of your hairline, around your temples.
+Frontal fibrosing alopecia could also cause bald patches on your scalp or hair loss that develops in an uneven, zigzag pattern.

 • Eyebrows